Mother Teresa: Early life and family

 Mother Teresa's given name was Anjezë Gonxhe (or Gonxha) Bojaxhiu (Anjezë is a cognate of Agnes; Gonxhe means "flower bud" in Albanian).
-She was born on 26 August 1910 into a Kosovar Albanian family in Skopje, Ottoman Empire (now the capital of North Macedonia).
+She was born on 26 August 1910 into a Kosovar Albanian family in Skopje, then part of the Ottoman Empire (now the capital of North Macedonia).
 She was baptised in Skopje the day after her birth.
 She later considered 27 August, the day she was baptised, her "true birthday".

 She was the youngest child of Nikollë and Dranafile Bojaxhiu (Bernai).
 Her father, who was involved in Albanian-community politics in Ottoman Macedonia, was probably poisoned, an act attributed to Serbian agents, after he had visited Belgrade for a political meeting in 1919 when she was eight years old.
 (Note: Although some sources state she was 10 when her father died, in an interview with her brother, the Vatican documents her age at the time as "about eight".)
 He was born in Prizren (today in Kosovo), however, his family was from Mirdita (present-day Albania).
 Her mother may have been from a village near Gjakova, believed by her offspring to be Bishtazhin.